CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

     This example, shows that the upgrade failure was due to bad switch access credentials.
 You would need to fix those and then create a new upgrade job.

     {{<figure src="/images/netq/lcm-upgrade-switches-upgrade-error-message-300.png" width="700">}}

+With either a successful or failed upgrade, a new Upgrade History card appears on your LCM dashboard.

+{{<figure src="/images/netq/lcm-upgrade-history-card-300.png" width="200">}}

+Click **View** to return to the Upgrade History page as needed.